The carbon offset market is part of Alberta’s strategy to reduce greenhouse gas emissions.

 This last method created a market for carbon offsets in agriculture as well as other sectors.
 The keys here are that the offset system is a market, not a program like Growing Forward or the Canadian Agricultural Partnership, and it is one part of a much larger system.

-Carbon offsets are created by following Alberta-approved procedures called ‘protocols’.
-As of September 2019 there are 25 protocols, of which agriculture uses 4:
+Carbon offsets are created by following Alberta government-approved procedures called ‘protocols’.
+As of April 2021 there are 19 protocols, of which agriculture has been using 4:

 - Conservation Cropping

 - Fed Cattle (Reducing Greenhouse Gas Emissions from Fed Cattle)

 - Microgeneration (Distributed Renewable Energy Generation)